$10M Cash, 100K Plants Seized in East Bay Illegal Marijuana Operation: Sheriff

 In a news release posted late Wednesday night by the sheriff's office, detectives described the operation as an organized and sophisticated network of individuals making tens of millions of dollars in profits that was avoiding state regulations.

-The sheriff's office did not specify the cities or locations of the illegal operation but implied through statements and images it was multiple sites.
+The sheriff's office did not specify the cities or locations of the illegal operation but implied through statements and images it involved 18 illegal grow sites.

 "We estimate at this time that we have seized over 100,000 plants and upwards of $10,000,000 in cash," said Sgt.
 Ray Kelly in the news release.
 "In addition, there are millions of dollars in infrastructure, equipment, lighting, generators and supplies used to facilitate the grows."